-27. Committee members
+29. Committee members

-- (1) The committee members consist of - (a) the office holders of the Association; and - (b) at least one ordinary committee member. - (2) The committee must determine the maximum number of members who may be ordinary committee members. - (3) The following are the office holders of the Association - (a) the chairperson; - (b) the deputy chairperson; - (c) the secretary; - (d) the treasurer. - (4) A person may be a committee member if the person is - (a) an individual who has reached 18 years of age; and - (b) an ordinary member. - (5) A person must not hold 2 or more of the offices mentioned in subrule (3) at the same time.
+- (1) The committee members consist of --- - (a) the office holders of the Association; and - (b) at least one ordinary committee member. - (2) The committee must determine the maximum number of members who may be ordinary committee members. - (3) The following are the office holders of the Association - (a) the chairperson; - (b) the deputy chairperson; - (c) the secretary; - (d) the treasurer. - (4) A person may be a committee member if the person is - (a) an individual who has reached 18 years of age; and - (b) an affiliate with the international body of Cycling Without Age. - (5) A person must not hold two or more of the offices mentioned in subrule (3) at the same time.